ElricXin/WentianXin.github.io/_pages/about.md

 # About

-**Yue Wu** is a Ph.D. student in the Division of Applied Mathematics at Brown University.
+**Yue Wu** is a Ph.D. candidate in the Division of Applied Mathematics at Brown University.
+His thesis advisor is [Prof. Chi-Wang SHU](https://www.dam.brown.edu/people/shu/ "Prof. Chi-Wang SHU' homepage"){:target="_blank"}.
 His main research interests lie in numerical methods for partial differential equations.

 Outside of his academic life, he is an aviation enthusiast and enjoys road cycling, hiking and road trips.
 He grew up in [Wuxi](http://en.wuxi.gov.cn/ "Wuxi"){:target="_blank"}, a beautiful city in east China.